How Much Does a Wheelchair Ramp Cost in 2025?

 • Roll-up: $300–$1,300; made of aluminum; can be rolled up for storage

-• Track: $250–$2,000; have two tracks that line up with the wheelchair; can be folded or opened to optimal length
+• Track: $250–$2,000; have two tracks that line up with the wheelchair; can be folded or opened to the optimal length

 Modular